 - Hand signals are very important, motorists will have their radios on loud and be talking, tweeting and texting on their phones, so it’s up to you to make them aware of your intentions, bold clear hand signals are good, but don’t rely on that for alerting them that they are about to be inconvenienced.
 Be vigilant, look over your shoulders, look at the drivers, check that you have their attention, when you have and it is safe to do so, make your manouver and give the driver a cheerie wave if you can.

 - Wear a helmet, it’s saved my life.

 So there you have it!
-There’s lots more to consider that I haven’t mentioned but don’t be put off, go out and have fun, but bearing in mind all of the above it may be worth checking your insurance or joining British Cycling or The CTC for their insurance and legal protection benefits.
+There’s lots more to consider that I haven’t mentioned but don’t be put off, go out and have fun, but bearing in mind all of the above it may be worth checking your insurance or joining British Cycling or Cycling UK for their insurance and legal protection benefits.